Zipcoder/reveal-slides-light/md/intro-to-oop.md

 The static block is ONLY run once when the class is loaded for the first time in the JVM.

-the **System** package might do this for the **out** object, so that it's ready to be used right away.
+The **System** package might do this for the **out** object, so that it's ready to be used right away.

 -
 -

 ###Object Destruction and the finalize method

-* Once you break the connection between the reference which lives in the stack, and the instance which lives in the heap, there is no way to reconnect with that object.
+* Once you break the connection between the reference which lives in the **stack**, and the instance which lives in the **heap**, there is no way to reconnect with that object.
 Even though it will not be removed until the next Garbage Collection Cycle, as far as you are concerned, it's gone.

 -